pwbriggs/music-assistant.github.io/docs/player-support/sonos.md

 - Sonos devices are auto detected by Music Assistant
 - Sonos devices from the same series (S1 or S2) will play in sync when grouped
-- Sonos devices which support AirPlay 1 and AirPlay devices can be grouped and will play in sync via the AirPlay protocol
+- Sonos devices can optionally be grouped with AirPlay devices.
 - Any physical control buttons on the device should be supported as long as [flow mode](../faq/normalization.md/#track-queueing) is not enabled

 ### AirPlay Functionality